FreeFitnessCalculators

 13. Focus on Antioxidants in the Ovulatory Phase

-Why it works: Antioxidants protect cells from damage.
-They support egg health and reduce inflammation.
-This is vital during the short, intense ovulatory window.
+Why it works: Antioxidants protect cells and support egg health during ovulation.

 14. Limit Processed Foods and Refined Sugars

-Why it works: These foods cause blood sugar imbalances.
-They can worsen mood swings, cravings, and inflammation.
-They also offer little nutritional value.
+Why it works: Refined carbs and sugary foods spike blood sugar and can worsen mood swings, cravings, and inflammation.

 15. Consume Calcium-Rich Foods for Bone Health

-How to do it: Include dairy products, fortified plant milks, leafy greens, and sardines.
-Aim for consistent intake throughout your cycle.
+How to do it: Include dairy, fortified plant milks, leafy greens, and sardines regularly to maintain bone health across the cycle.

 Woman in sports attire enjoys a fresh, nutritious salad, embodying a healthy lifestyle and effective cycle syncing nutrition.